decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

   />
 ```

-> TIP: glTF models can have either a `.gltf` or a `.glb` extension. glTF files are human-readable, you can open one in a text editor and read it like a JSON file.
+glTF models can have either a `.gltf` or a `.glb` extension. glTF files are human-readable, you can open one in a text editor and read it like a JSON file.
 This is useful, for example, to verify that animations are properly attached and their names. glb files are binary, so they're not readable but they are considerably smaller in size, which is good for the scene's performance.

-For this reason, we recommend using `.gltf` while you're working on a scene, but then switching to `.glb` when uploading it.
+> Tip: We recommend using `.gltf` while you're working on a scene, but then switching to `.glb` when uploading it.

 glTF models can also include their own textures and animations.

-> Note: Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-06-scene-limitations %}).
+Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-06-scene-limitations %}).

 > Note: obj models are also supported as a legacy feature, but will likely not be supported for much longer.
 To add one, use an `<obj-model>` entity.